cold-storage/hipq/README.md

 is  within the window).
 If we pull the job off the queue and its window has already closed, we will re-queue it to run at the next available time.

+## Implementation Notes

+### Durability

+Durability is a high priority for us and super low latency is not.
+Not sure that horrizontal scalability is a priority, but probably won't hurt either.
+If we implement such that all state is in the database we can probably accomplish both durability and scalability.
+With scalability, we also open up the option of having implementations in languages other than Node.js.